logo

 Back To Top

 Probate is when you go to court to have property ownership transferred out of a deceased person's name, and into the names of the people who are going to inherit the property.
 This is a necessary process for anyone who has not done proper estate planning.
+Assistance of an experienced Probate Attorney is highly recommended for Probates to help navigate through the maze of courts, legal documents, accountings, and financial institutions that are part of every Probate.

 Back To Top